 - Risk: Risk is quantifiable uncertainty.
 For example, if I toss a balanced coin, the chance of its coming up heads if 0.5 (or 50%).

 - Ignorance: Ignorance is uncertainty that cannot be quantified.
 Examples are tricky here.
 Suppose that someone has put 100 balls in an urn.
 You do know the balls are either white or black, but you do not know whether there are 100 black balls and 0 white balls, or 99 black balls and 1 white ball, or 98 black balls, and 2 white balls, or any other combination (the sequence ends with 0 black balls and 100) white balls.
 What are the chances that a randomly selected ball from the urn will be black?
 We lack sufficient information to assign a probablity.
 It could be 100% or 0% or any other whole number percentage in between.
-(Notice, however, that we know with certainty that the chances are not 3.14159265%.)

 So there are two different kinds of uncertainty, risk and ignorance.
 "Risk" is "quantifiable uncertainty," and "ignorance" is "unquantifiable uncertainty."

-Unfortunately, this vocabularly is not used by everyone who writes about uncertainty.
+Unfortunately, this vocabulary is not used by everyone who writes about uncertainty.
 In particular, many economists use the word "uncertainty" to mean both a lack of certainty and "ignorance" (as I have defined it).
 This terminological carelessness can be traced back to an important paper by Frank Knight:

 Uncertainty must be taken in a sense radically distinct from the familiar notion of Risk, from which it has never been properly separated.
 The term "risk," as loosely used in everyday speech and in economic discussion, really covers two things which, functionally at least, in their causal relations to the phenomena of economic organization, are categorically different. ...
 The essential fact is that "risk" means in some cases a quantity susceptible of measurement, while at other times it is something distinctly not of this character; and there are far-reaching and crucial differences in the bearings of the phenomenon depending on which of the two is really present and operating. ...
 It will appear that a measurable uncertainty, or "risk" proper, as we shall use the term, is so far different from an unmeasurable one that it is not in effect an uncertainty at all.
 We ... accordingly restrict the term "uncertainty" to cases of the non-quantitive type.
 (Knight, 1921, p.
 19)